GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/key-concepts.md

 Each partition of distributed table is called a region.
 A region may contain a sequence of continuous data, depending on the partition algorithm.
-Region information is managed by Meta.
-It's completely transparent to users who send the query.
+Region information is managed by MetaServer.
+It's completely transparent to users who send write requests or queries.

 ## Data Types